yiisoft/rbac/README.md

 ### Assigning roles to users

-In order to assign a certain role to a user with a given ID, use the following code:
+To assign a certain role to a user with a given ID, use the following code:

 ```php
 use Yiisoft\Rbac\ManagerInterface;